roy-gunter/rspec-core/README.md

 code should behave, and an `rspec` command with tools to constrain which examples get run and taylor the output.

+## test on my fork
+We would like to add a new example type to flag manual tests.

 ## install

     gem install rspec      # for rspec-core, rspec-expectations, rspec-mocks